-Switch to decafMilosStankovic
+Switch to decaf

 Just say no

 Pekic Trying to do everything is a one-way ticket to serious stress.
 Be clear about your limits, and stop trying to please everyone all the time.
 The first step to stop doing everything at once?
 Managing stress and your time well.
-Take this time management advice from successful people to keep your stress in check.
+Follow this time management advice from successful people to keep your stress in check.

-Take a whiffid-art
+Take a whiff

 id-art Oils of anise, basil, bay, chamomile, eucalyptus, lavender, peppermint, rose, and thyme are all soothing, say Kathy Keville and Mindy Green, coauthors of Aromatherapy: A Complete Guide to the Healing Art.
 Place a few pieces of rock salt in a small vial, then add a couple of drops of the oil of your choice (the rock salt absorbs the oil and is much less risky to carry around in your purse than a bottle of oil).
 Open the vial and breathe in the scent whenever you need a quick stress release.
 Look for the oils in your local health food store, or try a mail-order company like Aroma-Vera or Leydet Aromatics.
-Here are more remedies for natural managing stress and anxiety relief.
+Here are more home remedies for natural stress and anxiety relief.